-Cinnamon, ginger, cloves…Aside from adding flavor to food, many spices also offer a lot of nutritional value.
-And you can share those benefits with your dog or cat!
+Cinnamon, ginger, cloves…aside from adding flavor to food, many spices also offer a lot of nutritional value.
+And you can share those benefits with your dog!

 The earliest evidence of spice use goes all the way back to 50,000 BC.
 Like herbs, spices can be made from seeds, flowers, leaves, bark, roots, saps and other plant products; the difference is that spices are “dried and ground” while herbs are “fresh”.
 Ground leaves, seeds and bark last six months, while ground roots last one year.